yegor256/blog/_posts/2014/apr/2014-04-26-incremental-requirements-with-requs.md

 The main and only goal of requirements engineering in any XDSD project is to create a complete and non-ambiguous SRS document.
-The person who performs this task is called the "system analyst".
+The person who performs this task is called the "system analyst."
 This article explains his or her main tasks and discusses possible pitfalls.

 ## Tasks